damienmaier/encrypted-vault/README.md

 ### Security assumptions

 - There is an active adversary between the client and the server.
-- A user can not dump the memory of the client software.
+- Users can not dump the memory of the client software.

 ## Cryptography

-In all the diagrams below, the data in red is stored on the server.
-All other data is computed by the client and only exists in the client's memory.
+In all the diagrams below, **the data in red is stored on the server**.

+**All other data** is computed by the client and **only exists in the client's memory**.

 ### Encryption of the data stored on the server